Science and technology in Germany: Biological and earth sciences

+Martin Waldseemüller (c.
+1472/1475–1520) and Matthias Ringmann (1482–1511) were cartographers of the Renaissance.
+In 1507 they created the first world map on which the land masses in the west of the Atlantic Ocean were named "America" after Amerigo Vespucci.
+The Waldseemüller map of 1507 has been part of the UNESCO World Documentary Heritage since 2005.

 Emil Behring, Ferdinand Cohn, Paul Ehrlich, Robert Koch, Friedrich Loeffler and Rudolph Virchow, six key figures in microbiology, were from Germany.
 Alexander von Humboldt's (1769–1859) work as a natural scientist and explorer was foundational to biogeography, he was one of the outstanding scientists of his time and a shining example for Charles Darwin.
 Wladimir Köppen (1846–1940) was an eclectic Russian-born botanist and climatologist who synthesized global relationships between climate, vegetation and soil types into a classification system that is used, with some modifications, to this day.
-The Frankfurt surgeon, botanist, microbiologist, and mycologist Anton de Bary (18311888) laid one of the fundamentals of the plant pathology and was one of the discoverer of the symbiosis of organisms.
+The Frankfurt surgeon, botanist, microbiologist, and mycologist Anton de Bary (1831–1888) laid one of the fundamentals of the plant pathology and was one of the discoverer of the symbiosis of organisms.